zainnadeem/swift-optionals-readme-ios-0616/README.md

 if petName != nil {
     print("My friend's pet is \(petName)")
 } else {
-    print("My friend doesn't have a pet 😞")
+    print("My friend doesn't have a pet :(")
 }

-// prints "My friend's pet is Optional("Scooter 🐢")"
+// prints "My friend's pet is Optional("Scooter")"
 ```

 Voilà!
 You checked to see if `petName != nil`, and since it doesn't, the first branch of your if statement was executed.
-Try going back and removing or commenting out the second line of your playground (`petName = "Scooter 🐢"`) and see what is printed instead.
+Try going back and removing or commenting out the second line of your playground (`petName = "Scooter"`) and see what is printed instead.

 But wait.
 We said that unwrapping an `Optional` wouldn't print that "Optional(...)" bit in the console, but it's still being printed!
 That's because you haven't actually _unwrapped_ the value yet—you've only checked to see if it's `nil` or not.